Kennylovetheworld/SI649_ACO/README.md

 I used the implement of ACO algorithm is based on Jeremy Tuloup's github public repository "aco-tsp".

-In this homework, I mainly redesign the visualization of the algorithm.
+In this homework, I mainly redesign the visualization of the algorithm and modified part of the ACO algorithm.
 Have fun!